-The harbour porpoise is the only cetacean commonly found in the Baltic Sea, and is the only species known to use these waters for all aspects of its life cycle (Viquerat, 2014).
-As a species listed in Annex IV in the Habitat Directive (1992), marine protected areas (MPAs) have been established in the Baltic Sea where harbour porpoises have been found in high densities, or areas that are suspected to be of high importance.
+The harbour porpoise is the only cetacean commonly found in the Baltic Sea, and is the only species known to use these waters for all aspects of its life cycle (Viquerat, 2013).
+As a species listed in Annex IV in the European Commission (EC) Habitat Directive (1992), marine protected areas (MPAs) have been established in the Baltic Sea where harbour porpoises have been found in high densities, or areas that are suspected to be of high importance.

 Harbour porpoises are usually found in coastal waters where the water depth is <200m, and though they can dive to depths of down to at least 220 m and stay submerged for up to five minutes, most dives are shallow with a duration of two minutes or less (Otani, 1998, 2000, Bjørge, 2009).
 They are mostly found swimming alone or in small groups of 2-3 individuals, often comprised of a mother and her calf.
 The mating period is in August.
-With a gestation period of 10-11 months females give birth to a single calf every 1-2 years in June-July (Lockyer, 2003).
+With a gestation period of 10-11 months females give birth to a single calf each year in June-July (Lockyer, 2003).
 New-born calves start suckling right away and are nursed for at least 8 months before weaning (Bjørge, 2009).

 There are two main subpopulations of harbour porpoises in the Baltic Sea, the Western Baltic subpopulation, and the Baltic Sea subpopulation (Teilmann et al., 2008).
 This is supported genetically to some extent (Wiemann et al., 2010) and by geometric morphometry (Galatius et al., 2012).
-The population size estimates of the Western Baltic subpopulation come with a large degree of uncertainty.
-SCANS II estimates around 20,000 individuals (Hammond et al., 2013), whereas Viguerat et al. (2014) estimate twice as many individuals in a slightly smaller area.
-However neither of these studies covers the entire range of the Western Baltic subpopulation.
+The estimated population size of the Western Baltic subpopulation is 20,000 individuals (Hammond et al. 2013).
 Estimates of the Baltic Sea subpopulation have been made through the EU LIFE+ funded project Static Acoustic Monitoring of the Baltic Sea Harbour Porpoise (SAMBAH) which estimated ca. 500 individuals (95% CI 80-1,091) (SAMBAH, 2015).

-Large-scale visual and acoustic surveys of the species were conducted all through European waters in the summers of 1994 and 2005 (Figure 8, Hammond et al. 2002, 2013, Teilmann, 2008).
-Data collected from satellite-tagged individuals indicate southern Kattegat and the Belt Seas as important habitats for harbour porpoises of this subpopulation (Figure 9, Teilman, 2008, Sveegaard et al., 2011b).
-This is supported by acoustic monitoring of the area (Sveegaard et al., 2011a) as well as by opportunistic observations of porpoises (Gilles et al., 2006).
-Models using satellite-tag data, together with environmental variables that served as a proxy for prey abundance, also predicted southern Kattegat and the Belt Seas to have a high prevalence of harbour porpoises during all seasons (Edrén, 2010).
+Large-scale visual and acoustic surveys of the species were conducted all through European waters in the summers of 1994 and 2005 (Figure 8; Hammond et al. 2002, 2013; Teilmann, 2008).
+Data collected from satellite-tagged individuals indicate southern Kattegat and the Belt Seas as important habitats for harbour porpoises of this subpopulation (Figure 9; Teilman, 2008; Sveegaard et al. 2011a).
+This is supported by acoustic monitoring of the area (Sveegaard et al., 2011b) as well as by opportunistic observations of porpoises (Gilles et al., 2006).
+Models using satellite-tag data, together with environmental variables that served as a proxy for prey abundance, also predicted southern Kattegat and the Belt Seas to have a high prevalence of harbour porpoises during all seasons (Edrén, 2010b).
 Loos et al. (2010) propose important calving and nursing grounds for the Western Baltic subpopulation (Figure 10) based on juvenile sightings.